debjani-bhowmick/DRLND-Tennis/README.md

 * Windows (32-bit): [PowerShell]
 `Expand-Archive -Path Reacher_Windows_x86.zip -DestinationPath .
 *Windows (64-bit): [PowerShell]
-`Expand-Archive -Path Reacher_Windows_x86_64.zip -DestinationPath .`
+`Expand-Archive -Path Tennis_Windows_x86_64.zip -DestinationPath .`

 #### *Step 5:* Train the model with the notebook:
- Activate the environmnet and play with Continuous_Control.ipynb to see the results
+ Activate the environmnet and play with Play_Tennis.ipynb to see the results

 ## File Descriptions <a name="files"></a>
 The repo is structured as follows:

-* Continuous_Control.ipynb: This is where the DDPG agent is trained.
+* Play_Tennis.ipynb: This is where the DDPG agent is trained.
 * ddpg_agent.py: This module implements a class to represent a DDPG agent.
 * checkpoint_actor.pth: This is the binary containing the trained neural network weights for Actor.
 * checkpoint_critic.pth: This is the binary containing the trained neural network weights for Critic.